hark130/keen-risk/slides_raw/06_15-C-Prog_Definitions.rst

 		ret

 .. note::

+	This is an example of "who?" needs to know ABIs.

 	Hard to tell what this code is doing without knowing the location and order of parameters or the return method.
 That information is defined by the calling convention which is, in turn, defined by the ABI.